project-gemmi/gemmi/docs/cif.rst

 ----------------

-Gemmi has a built-in support for mmJSON and comes with a :ref:`converter <json>` utility, but just as an exercise let us convert mmJSON to mmCIF in Python:
+Gemmi has a built-in support for mmJSON and comes with converters :ref:`cif2json <cif2json>` and :ref:`json2cif <json2cif>`, but just as an exercise let us convert mmJSON to mmCIF in Python:

 .. literalinclude:: ../examples/from_json.py
    :lines: 5-